 If all node pools are at capacity, node auto-provisioning creates a new node pool with a default value of

 Request limits for time-shared GPUs

 If you're developing GPU applications that will run on time-shared GPU nodes, you can only request one time-shared GPU for each container.
-GKE rejects requests for more that one time-shared GPU in a container to avoid unexpected behavior, and because the number of time-shared GPUs requested is not a measure of the compute power available to the container.
+GKE rejects requests for more than one time-shared GPU in a container to avoid unexpected behavior, and because the number of time-shared GPUs requested is not a measure of the compute power available to the container.